 While depth alone was a significant predictor of clade C- or D-dominance, there was also a significant interactive effect of depth and colony color morph.
 While deeper colonies (10 m) of both color morphs had < 4 % chance of being D-dominated, this probability rose to 80 % at 1 m for orange colonies, but only to 12 % for brown colonies.
 Thus, symbiont community structure may be more responsive to environmental conditions in orange colonies compared to brown.
 Alternatively, differential survival of different color-symbiont pairings across a depth gradient may give rise to these distributions.
 Overall, these patterns do not support a fixed relationship between color morph and symbiont type (LaJeunesse et al. 2004), but reveal complex interactions between the environment, colony color, and symbiont community structure (Frade et al. 2008).

 After accounting for the strong influence of depth, little spatial variability in color or symbiont composition was evident.
-No significant spatial differences were observed across regions of the bay, individual reefs or reef types, consistent with the lack of spatial variation in symbiont prevalence previously observed across sites and regions (Stat et al. 2011).
+No significant spatial differences were observed across regions of the bay, individual reefs, or reef types, consistent with the lack of spatial variation in symbiont prevalence previously observed across sites and regions (Stat et al. 2011).
 The prevalence of different color-symbiont pairings did not vary throughout the bay despite considerable differences in oceanic influence and seawater residence time (Smith et al. 1981; Lowe et al. 2009).
 Previous studies have shown temperature and light are relatively similar across the bay (Ritson-Williams & Gates 2016 a & b), although higher irradiance in the south end of the bay correlated with a slightly higher abundance of brown-D colonies (Cunning et al. 2016).
 Moreover, there were no interactions between geography and depth on symbiont dominance or color morph, indicating that the strong influence of depth on these patterns was consistent throughout the bay.
 Overall, the overwhelming influence of depth on these distributions suggests light is the most important factor driving the relationship between symbiont dominance and color.

 Color morph variation in other species has been linked to differential expression of fluorescent proteins (Kelmanson & Matz 2003), indicating the possibility for epigenetic or environmental control.
 In this way, differences in irradiance may drive differential expression of fluorescent pigments (Takabayashi & Hoegh-Guldberg 1995), which may subsequently create an internal spectral niche (Salih et al. 2000) favorable to certain symbionts (Frade et al. 2008).
 Alternatively, different light levels may directly mediate the competitive dominance of a symbiont over another, which may subsequently result in modified colony color through symbiont-derived pigments (Oswald et al. 2007; Padilla-Gamiño et al. 2012) or by mediating host pigment expression (DeSalvo et al. 2012).
 Moreover, other microbial members of the holobiont may contribute to color: indeed, bacterial communities may differ between orange and brown morphs of M. capitata (Shore-Maggio et al. 2015), and cyanobacterial phycoerithrin has been linked to orange coloration in Montastraea cavernosa (Lesser et al. 2004).